 The first teacher grants were awarded.
 To date, 115 Grants have been awarded in 28 schools for a total of $234,099.
 From online curriculum to the creation of projects with circuits to young authors, our grant program allows teachers to stretch their students’ capabilities and dreams.
 Students are working with 21st Century tools that are developing college/career readiness.

 The first Thrive on $5 Employee Giving Campaign was held.
 Staff in District 6 are encouraged to give $5 or more a month to support educational opportunities for students in our district.
 Thrive on $5 donations go straight back to teachers through our 21st Century Education Grant Program.

 Our very first large project was fulfilled by providing the funding for bandwidth to expand technology and innovation in our classrooms

-The goal of our Middle School iPad Project was to help our teachers and students become familiar and comfortable with the 21st Century tools needed to succeed in higher education and the workforce.
+The middle school iPad Project was started with the goal of providing our students and teachers with the 21st century tools needed to succeed in higher education or the workforce.

 The first Ride4Success was hosted which has raised over $250,000 in 6 years.

 Partnered with District 6 to begin the implementation of Blended Learning in all middle and K-8 Schools